sakthivikramHR/Automotive_Workstation/Fault_Identification_BMS/Readme.md

 ## Features of the Project

 1. The Project has been equipped with an automated reporting of the result using junitxml.
-2. The project allows you to write as many tests as possible.
+2. The project allows you to write as many tests as possible by adding conditions.

+## Information about the project

+1. The variables temperature and voltage allows you to know the condition of the Battery.
+2. contactors_closed = True: The battery is "connected" Power is flowing.
+This is the Normal State. contactors_closed = False: The battery is "disconnected" The circuit is broken.
+This is the Safe State.
+3. The State variable of the battery tells us whether the Battery is not in any fault.